 The benchmarks (expected status of the project at various points in time) included in your original application will be used to evaluate progress.
 The milestones should reflect the specific aims of the proposal and be presented within the context of measurable outcomes.

-BENCHMARKS (Should be listed chronologically) Metrics for Success (Projected end points) Expected Completion (Specific dates or months into project)
+BENCHMARKS Metrics for Success Expected Completion (Should be listed chronologically) (Projected end points) (Specific dates or months into project)